FuelLabs/sway-standards/standards/src11-security-information/README.md

 This function takes no input parameters and returns a struct containing contact information for the project owners, information regarding the bug bounty program, other information related to security, and any other information that the developers find relevant.

 - This function MUST return accurate and up to date information.
-- This function MAY not return the optional parameters.
+- This function MAY return the optional parameters.
 - This function MUST return at least one item in the `contact_information` field's `Vec`.
 Furthermore, the string should follow the following format `<contact_type>:<contact_information>`.
 - This function MUST NOT return any empty strings.
 Optional parameters MUST return `None` if it is unnecessary.
 - This function MUST return at least one item in the `preferred_languages`, if it is not `None`.
 Furthermore, the string should only contain the [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639_language_codes) language code and nothing else.